Using Guardrails to Detect Violations and Risk

 As you learned in Getting Started, Cloud Access Management generates a security access graph of all cloud objects and their access relationships and activities.
 When a guardrail is enabled, it will continuously search this access graph for alerts that meet the criteria of the search query.

 To get you started, Cloud Access Management provides a set of pre-built guardrails.
-When you're more familiar with the monitoring and alerting capabilities of Cloud Access Management, and the specific types of access and activity your organization wants to detect, you can also create custom guardrails using an intuitive search interface.
-Guardrails you create here can be used to autodiscover targets in SailPoint Workload Privilege Management.
-If you have Workload Privilege Management, see the online help for more information.
-Contact your CSM if you are interested in Workload Privilege Management.
+When you're more familiar with the monitoring and alerting capabilities of Cloud Access Management and the specific types of access and activity your organization wants to detect, you can also create custom guardrails using an intuitive search interface.

 Using Pre-Built Guardrails